 - Caring Very affectionate and caring towards others.

-- Engaging Likes to chat and socialise with others.
+- Engaging Likes to chat and socialize with others.

 - Affectionate Likes to cuddle and snuggle.